 Nature soothes our stressed-out souls.
-We instinctively know that nature is the best prescription, but new research reveals how little time we need to set aside to reap the benefits.
+We instinctively know nature is the best prescription, but new research is revealing how little time we need to set aside to reap the benefits.

-The best part is that you don't have to hit up a national park or even go too far out of your way.
-A study published in the International Journal of Environmental Health Research found that spending 20 minutes in an urban park can make you happier, regardless of whether you use that time to exercise or not.
+That fits with the findings of another recent study, published in the International Journal of Environmental Health Research, which found that spending 20 minutes in an urban park can make you happier, regardless of whether you use that time to exercise.

-The study's co-author and another UAB professor, Gavin Jenkins, acknowledges that the study pool was small, but its findings pointed to the importance of urban parks.
+The study's co-author and another UAB professor, Gavin Jenkins, acknowledges the study pool was small, but its findings illustrate the importance of urban parks.

 "There is increasing pressure on green space within urban settings," Jenkins said in the statement.
 "Planners and developers look to replace green space with residential and commercial property.
 The challenge facing cities is that there is an increasing evidence about the value of city parks but we continue to see the demise of theses spaces."

 Editor's note: This article has been updated with new information since it was originally published in February 2019.